pramodbeema/GSTonPropertyRent/README.md

 # GST on Property Rent 🚪

 This repository is developed by **Beema's Fincon**, an entity focused on simplifying tax-related concepts and financial literacy.
-It contains an interactive HTML page designed to help individuals understand Goods and Services Tax (GST) on the rent paid for property.
+It contains a user-friendly GUI tool to help individuals understand Goods and Services Tax (GST) on the rent paid for property.

 **Key Features:**